Prime Holdout Problems: Abstract

 \section{Abstract}

-This paper introduces prime holdout problems, a problem class related to the Collatz conjecture.
-After applying a linear function, instead of removing a finite set of prime factors, a holdout problem specifies a set of primes to be retained.
-A proof that all positive integers converge to 1 is given for both a finite and an infinite holdout problem.
-It is conjectured that finite holdout problems cannot diverge for any starting value, which has implications for divergent sequences in the Collatz conjecture.
+The Collatz conjecture, otherwise known as the $3n +1$ problem, is simple to state, yet has gone unsolved for over 70 years.
+Many researchers have attempted to reason about the conjecture by looking at generalizations, hoping to have results that offer a solution to the specific problem.
+This paper takes a different approach, introducing a class of problems opposite the Collatz conjecture that we refer to as holdout problems.
+The difference is that, after applying a linear function, instead of dividing by a finite set of prime factors, a holdout problem specifies a set of primes to be retained.
+A proof that all positive integer starting values converge to 1 is given for an example of a finite and an infinite holdout problem.
+It is conjectured that finite holdout problems cannot diverge on any input, which has implications for divergent sequences in the Collatz conjecture.